MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 - If this setting is not configured or enabled, the user can control experimentation in the PowerToys settings menu.
 - If this setting is disabled, experimentation is not allowed.
-- If this setting is not configured, experimentation is allowed.

 #### Group Policy (ADMX) info